Popular Activities to Teach Color Words

 A Useful Tool for Math, Language, and Science!

 Name the colors!
 Imagine what a young child’s mind processes as he begins learning about colors.
 He is learning to identify and make objects in the environment and distinguish between human faces and voices.
 Now he has to consider shades and hues of color!
-It is quite impressive!
+It is pretty impressive!

 Learning Color Names